 Let’s talk about how to be effective detecting intruders.
 Or what we at Sandfly Security simply call:

 First to lay some groundwork, the policy of Sandfly Security is that we don’t release attack tools and do not discuss exploit tactics except in high-level terms to demonstrate how to detect and mitigate attacks.
 Doing otherwise violates the trust we built with our customers and the community.

 However, the one thing we do believe in is this: Getting in the fight.
 Getting in the fight means discussing tactics used by intruders and releasing tools to help secure your systems against attack.
 The end goal is to get adversaries to change and re-tool their tactics because they no longer work.
-We want to force them into the light so they can be seen.
+Re-tooling is expensive and, as they say, imposes cost on your adversaries.

 Are You Effective?